munirsidd/eight-puzzle/README.md

    eight_puzzle(board_config, algorithm, param)
    ```

+   Alternatively, create a text file containing multiple board configurations, or use one of the files provided in the `sample_puzzles` directory, and run:

+   ```python
+   process_file(filename, algorithm, param)
+   ```

    - Replace board_config with an initial board configuration, e.g. '312065748'.
    - Replace algorithm with one the supported algorithms: 'random', 'BFS', 'DFS', 'Greedy', or 'A*'.
    - For the 'random', 'BFS' and 'DFS' algorithms, replace param with a depth limit (-1 if you don't want one).
    - For the 'Greedy' and 'A*' algorithms, replace param with one of the heuristic functions: h0, h1, or h2.

-3. Alternatively, create a text file containing multiple board configurations, or use one of the files provided in the `sample_puzzles` directory, and run:

-   ```python
-   process_file(filename, algorithm, param)
-   ```

 4. Observe the solver in action!

 ## Enjoy Solving Eight Puzzles!

-The Eight Puzzle Solver offers a variety of state-space search algorithms and heuristic functions to tackle Eight Puzzles efficiently.
-Experiment with different algorithms and heuristics to find the optimal strategy for solving these classic puzzles.
-Enjoy the challenge of Eight Puzzles and hone your problem-solving skills!